daratourt/Impact-of-Undersampling-Techniques-on-Imbalanced-Healthcare-Data-A-Case-Study-on-Stroke-Prediction/README.md

    - The ROC curve plots the true positive rate (recall) against the false positive rate (1 - specificity).
 The AUC score indicates how well the model distinguishes between the classes.
 A score of 1 indicates perfect discrimination, while a score of 0.5 indicates no discrimination (random guessing).

 ## Results
-The results section will detail the performance of models on both the imbalanced and oversampled datasets.
+The results section will detail the performance of models on both the imbalanced and undersampled datasets.
 ### Performance on Imbalanced Data
 The table below summarizes the performance of various machine learning models when trained on the imbalanced stroke dataset: